Young children, and many 'grown-up kids' too, take part in the annual observance of Halloween - and there are no dangers right?

-Note: Halloween is not a public holiday in the United Kingdom.
+Note: Halloween is not one of the public holidays in United Kingdom.
 So, most businesses and public transport operate normal working hours.

 Children observe the evening of Halloween by going out trick-or-treating.
 They dress up in spooky costumes and make house-to house calls to get treats.
 In fact, the gift would be money in some cultures (instead of candy).

-Some homeowners will refuse to give children a treat.
-That means they could be on the wrong end of an 'idle' threat for a trick or a prank.
+But, some homeowners will refuse to give children a treat.
+Hence, they could be on the wrong end of an 'idle' threat for a trick or a prank.

 Disgruntled children might threaten to perform mischief on the property of the homeowner.
 But, in most cases, the 'trick' is not carried out.

 There is a way for homeowners to signal they are willing to hand out treats to kids.
 They can put up Halloween decorations outside their windows and doors.
 In some cases, people will leave treats available for children to take and enjoy.

 We accept and understand that there are no 'set rules for Halloween' per se in the United Kingdom.
 But, giving anything a set of rules tends to make things very 'British'!

 Check out our full list of UK rules and regulations if you want to see further proof of how the United Kingdom is ruled!

 So, what can parents do to make Halloween safer for kids?
 After all, small children wandering around the streets in darkness has inherent dangers.